HDFGroup/hdf-rest-api/Authorization.rst

 Request Authentication
 -----------------------
-h5serv supports HTTP Basic authentication to authenticate users by comparing an encrypted username and password against a value stored within a password file.
+HDF Kita supports HTTP Basic authentication to authenticate users by comparing an encrypted username and password against a value stored within a password file.
-(See :doc:`AdminTools` to create a password file and add user accounts.)

 If neither the requested object (Group, Dataset, or Committed Datatype) nor the object's root group has an Access Control List (ACL), authorization is not required and no authentication string needs to be supplied.
 See :doc:`../AclOps/index`) for information on how to use ACL's.

-If the requested object (or object's root group), does have an ACL, authorization may be required (if the object is not publically readable), and if so the requestor will need to provide an Authorization header in the request.
+If the requested object (or object's root group) does have an ACL, authorization may be required (if the object is not publically readable), and if so the requestor will need to provide an Authorization header in the request.
 If authoriazation is required, but not provided, the server will return an HTTP Status of 401 -